MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/background.md

 ---
-title: Run tasks in the background
+title: Run Tasks in the Background and Recurrently
 description: Configure synchronisation of data between Business Central and Shopify in background. ms.date: 05/11/2022 ms.topic: article